-- Content: Being exposed to illegal, inappropriate or harmful material, e.g. pornography, fake news, and racist or radical and extremist views. - Contact: Being subjected to harmful online interaction with other users, e.g. commercial advertising and adults posing as children or young adults. - Conduct: Personal online behaviour that increases the likelihood of, or causes, harm, e.g. sending and receiving explicit messages, and cyberbullying.
+- Content: Being exposed to illegal, inappropriate or harmful material, e.g.pornography, fake news, and racist or radical and extremist views. - Contact: Being subjected to harmful online interaction with other users, e.g.commercial advertising and adults posing as children or young adults. - Conduct: Personal online behaviour that increases the likelihood of, or causes, harm, e.g. sending and receiving explicit messages, and cyberbullying.

-The measures implemented to protect pupils and staff revolve around these areas of risk.
-This policy has been created with the aim of ensuring appropriate and safe use of the internet and other digital technology devices by all pupils and staff.
+The measures implemented to protect children and young people and staff revolve around these areas of risk.
+This policy has been created with the aim of ensuring appropriate and safe use of the internet and other digital technology devices by all children and young people and staff.